theleoborges/bouncer/README.md

 All we need to do is provide a predicate function to `every`.
 It will be invoked for every item in the collection, making sure they all pass.

-### Validation pipelining
+### Validation threading

-Note that if a map if pipelined through multiple validators, bouncer will leave it's errors map untouched and simply add new validation errors to it:
+Note that if a map is threaded through multiple validators, bouncer will leave it's errors map untouched and simply add new validation errors to it:

 ```clojure
 (-> {:age "NaN"}